-Are you thinking about taking your small business online?
+Are you thinking about taking your business online?

-Then this basic guide to website planning is for you.
+Then this guide to website planning is for you.

-Note: This section continues from the previous article series where we take you step-by-step through the process of planning your new web presence.
+Note: This section continues from the previous article series where we take you step-by-step through the process of planning a new business website.

-- For Part 1, go here: Understanding The Website Planning Process – Part 1
+- For Part 1, go here: A Basic Guide To Website Planning – Part 1

-- For Part 2, go here: Understanding The Website Planning Process – Part 2
+- For Part 2, go here: The Website Planning Process – Part 2

-Understanding The Website Planning Process – Part 3
+How To Plan Your Website – Understanding The Process – Part 3

 Up to this point, we have covered the following areas of the website planning process: